Do What U Want: Music video

 Gaga confirmed Richardson as the director during her ArtRave party.
 Richardson had previously shot the "Cake Like Lady Gaga" snippet video, featuring the singer playing with cake.
 He had been wanting to do music videos for some time, and started his work in the medium with the video for Miley Cyrus' single "Wrecking Ball" and Beyoncé's "XO".
 After her provocative performance of the song on Saturday Night Live, many interviewers had questioned Gaga regarding her chemistry with Kelly, leading the singer to tweet the following message: "Many interviewers quelped today about my 'SHOCKING' performance w/ R Kelly on SNL I'm beginning to think y'all aren't ready for the video."

-On November 26, 2013, Interscope announced that the video would be released through file sharing service BitTorrent and Vice, sometime in December 2013.
-This is BitTorrent's second initiative, following a similar release for singer Madonna and her secretprojectrevolution video.
+On November 26, 2013, Interscope Records announced that the video would be released through file sharing service BitTorrent and Vice, sometime in December 2013.
+This was intended to be BitTorrent's second initiative, following a similar release for singer Madonna and her secretprojectrevolution video.
 The bundle would consist of the music video, pictures, a separate clip in 4K resolution documenting the making of the release, and interviews with Gaga and director Richardson.
 Interscope described the bundle as a means of "explor[ing] the link between open expression and open technology; providing an inside look at the creative process, with original film, music, archival content and behind-the-scenes footage direct from artists."

 On December 4, 2013, Gaga tweeted that she was intent on making the video "perfect" since it was unlike her previous endeavors, adding that it was "very personal".
 Two days later, Richardson posted a black-and-white photo from the set of the video, which showed Gaga being held by Kelly; with her legs wrapped around his waist.
 She wore nothing but a black bikini, while Kelly gestured his middle finger towards the camera in a leather pant/kilt dress.
 One week later, a colored behind-the-scenes photo was released, showing the singers in the same garments as the previous image, while Kelly stood with his legs spread apart as Gaga crawled in between them.